Manipulation under anesthesia: Spinal MUA

-Since the 1930s, spinal manipulation under anesthesia has been reported in the published medical literature.
-Within the existing base of studies is some reports of positive results.
-However, it appears that as part of the evolution of the procedure, the medical literature reveals many variations in [A] the type of sedatives/medications used, [B] manipulation technique, [C] the number of MUA sessions employed, [D] the span of time between procedure doses (if administered in series), and [E] the types and breadth of application of post-MUA adjunctive and/or rehabilitative measures.
+Since the 1930s, spinal manipulation under anesthesia has been reported in published medical literature.
+Within the existing base of studies are some reports of positive results.
+However, it appears that as part of the evolution of the procedure, the medical literature reveals many variations in the sedatives/medications, manipulation technique, number of MUA sessions, time between procedure doses (if administered in series), and application of post-MUA adjunctive and/or rehabilitative measures used.

-There has been and remains a strong theoretical basis for spinal MUA.
-However, considering the aforementioned differences in existing published studies, field practitioners have not had an objective and uniform means by which to establish evidence-based treatment protocols.
-Also, because the preponderance of studies is of lower level evidence the issue of long-term effectiveness of MUA in the management of specific spinal conditions has yet to be investigated.
-Another area for which basic experimental research is lacking to support the efficacy of MUA treatment of the low back, and other spinal regions, relates to the two presiding theories that [A] flexibility of the spine may be increased when adhesions are reduced, and [B] MUA is more effective at treating adhesions than office-based manual therapy methods.
-Perhaps of greater significance, the circumstances by which or how often spinal adhesions (scar tissue) may form in the general population, in the presence or absence of prior surgery or vertebral fracture, have not been addressed in the medical literature.
+There is a strong theoretical basis for spinal MUA.
+However, due to the variety in existing published studies, field practitioners have not had an objective and uniform means by which to establish evidence-based treatment protocols.
+The issue of long-term effectiveness of MUA in the management of specific spinal conditions has yet to be investigated, as the preponderance of studies is of lower level evidence.
+Another area where basic experimental research is lacking to support the efficacy of MUA treatment for the lower back and other spinal regions involves two prevailing theories.
+The first suggests that reducing adhesions may increase spinal flexibility, while the second proposes that MUA is more effective at treating adhesions than office-based manual therapy methods.
+The circumstances under which, or the frequency with which, spinal adhesions (scar tissue) may form in the general population regardless of prior surgery or vertebral fracture have not been addressed in the medical literature.